YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 - If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return an INVSTRLEN error.
 In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code.
-- If :code:`str` has errors and is not in valid :ref:`zwrite-format`, set :code:`len_used` to zero, and return the error code returned by :ref:`ydb-zwr2str-s-st-fn` e.g., INVZWRITECHAR`.
+- If :code:`str` has errors and is not in valid :ref:`zwrite-format`, set :code:`len_used` to zero, and return the error code returned by :ref:`ydb-zwr2str-s-st-fn` e.g., INVZWRITECHAR.
 - Otherwise, set the buffer referenced by :code:`buf_addr` to the unencoded string, set :code:`len_used` to the length.

 +++++++++++++++++++++++++